 Special Education Needs and Disability

 At Irthlingborough Nursery and Infant School we are committed to providing a broad, balanced and relevant curriculum that is appropriate to each individual child.
-All staff in school has a responsibility for maximising achievement and opportunity of all children.
+All staff in school have a responsibility for maximising achievement and opportunity of all children.

 We endeavour to achieve maximum inclusion of all children.
 Staff are aware of their responsibilities towards all vulnerable learners such as children with special educational needs or a disability (SEND), children for whom English is an additional language (EAL) and ‘looked after’ children (LAC) .
 Staff focus on individual progress as the main indicator of success.
 A positive and sensitive attitude is shown towards all children at all times.